symverse-lab/V3/docs/citizen-protocol-spec.md

 - LinkedBy
 ```

-Referrer and Link state are handled by explicit Citizen/Membership transaction operations.
+Referrer and Link state are handled by explicit Citizen relationship transaction operations.

 ---